core-wg/core-target-attr/draft-ietf-core-target-attr.md

 {{Section 9.3 of RFC9176}} created the "RD Parameters" IANA registry.
 This document requests IANA to add the following note to that registry:

-> Note: All entries with the "A" flag set, including new ones, MUST also be registered in the "Target Attributes" registry {{!IANA.core-parameters}}.
+> Note: In accordance with [this document], all entries with the "A" flag set, including new ones, MUST also be registered in the "Target Attributes" registry {{!IANA.core-parameters}}.

 Security considerations
 =======================